SPRFMO/JM_SCW_prep/assessment/README.md

 1.03	|	As 1.00 but with the new offshore CPUE index that incorporates effort creep.
 (MP) 1.04	|	As 1.00 but with pre-weighted sample sizes for composition data.
 (IP) 1.05	|	As 1.04 but with sample sizes for composition data and CVs of index data based on expert judgement.
-1.06  | As 1.03 but with the Chilean CPUE index that incorporates a 1% effort creep (NH) 1.07  | As 1.04 but with the updated CVs on all the indices (Candidate for furture) 1.08  | As 1.07 but with high weights on composition data (compare francis weights w/ 1.07) 1.09  | As 1.07 and 1.06 (combination) and updated CVs because the index series had changed 1.10  | As 1.09 with 5x the sample size (ie, 150, 250, 200) for the multinomials 1.11  | As 1.10 but Francis weights applied only in one iteration
+1.06  	| 	As 1.03 but with the Chilean CPUE index that incorporates a 1% effort creep.
+(NH) 1.07  	| 	As 1.04 but with the updated CVs on all the indices (Candidate for furture).
+1.08  	| 	As 1.07 but with high weights on composition data (compare francis weights w/ 1.07).
+1.09  	| 	As 1.07 and 1.06 (combination) and updated CVs because the index series had changed 1.10 	| As 1.09 with 5x the sample size (ie, 150, 250, 200) for the multinomials (composition data).
+1.11	| 	As 1.10 but removing recent age compositions from Chile AcousCS.
+1.12	|	As 1.11 but Francis weights applied only in one iteration.

 ## 2021 SC09 Model runs